The Approaches to Play Therapy by the two main professional organisations

 The rationale is to help as many children as possible through all appropriate service delivery channels at the highest standards.

-PTI regards play Therapy is a distinct profession using play AND creative arts therapies that can be delivered through a number of channels
+PTI regards Play Therapy as a distinct profession using play AND creative arts therapies that can be delivered through a number of channels including:

 - Social services

 In addition to all health channels (physical as well as mental health).
 Play and creative arts therapies may also be an extension to existing qualifications.